 This book is a solid, practical guide that absolutely every start-up executive should read.
 I especially love the examples and how the book encourages you to embrace failure as learning.
 As Alistair can be heard saying repeatedly, you need to identify the ONE metric that matters to your business right now to move you forward.
 Importantly with that is making sure you have the discipline to know when to change course based on what the metrics are telling you.

 Another great book by Alistair is Complete Web Monitoring, which pushes marketers to really KNOW their online communities.
-Published in 2009, I’m hoping this gets a refresh soon, as much has changed over the past 5 years, again, especially in social.
+Published in 2009, I hope this gets a refresh soon, as much has changed over the past five years, especially in social.

 3. Digital Marketing Analytics: Making Sense of Consumer Data in a Digital World

-I read this book when I decided to join Rival IQ as their CMO, primarily because the author looks at analytics as a competitive advantage – and that’s exactly the premise on which we have built the Rival IQ software.
+In this book, the authors look at analytics as a competitive advantage – and that’s precisely the premise on which we have built the Rival IQ software.

-What I love about this book is that the authors consistently tie analytics to action and business impact.
-Chuck Herman, one of the authors, is a marketing data geek, serving currently as Group Director of WCG, with previous stints as the digital analytics guru for Ogilvy and Edelman, two of the world’s largest PR firms.
+I love this book because the authors consistently tie analytics to action and business impact.
+Chuck Hemann, one of the authors, is a marketing data geek, currently serving as Group Director of WCG, with previous stints as the digital analytics guru for Ogilvy and Edelman, two of the world’s largest PR firms.
 Co-author Ken Burbary is also living the data dream as Chief Digital Officer (okay, cool frickin’ title) for Campbell Ewald, following nearly 20 years running digital advertising and marketing programs.

-As Jay Baer says of this book, “If you routinely create or digest digital analytics today, this will be your new favorite book, and you’ll keep it on your desk for reference (and I am already referring back to the review copy I was sent by the publisher).
+As Jay Baer says of this book, “If you routinely create or digest digital analytics today, this will be your new favorite book, and you’ll keep it on your desk for reference.
 If you are a novice in the field, this book will be like drinking from a firehose, but it will be worth the effort to lap us as much as you can.”

 I hope you will enjoy these books as much as I did.
 I continue to use them as resources.
 Also, if you are not following all the names I’ve mentioned in this blog on Twitter, I encourage you to do so.
-I have hyperlinked all the names to their twitter profiles.
-Maybe if we all follow him, Mark will get more active on Twitter.
+While you’re scrolling, feel free to drop us a link to your favorite marketing analytics books on our Twitter.